python/devguide/coverity.rst

 Building and uploading analysis
 ===============================

 The process is automated.
-Twice a day a script runs ``hg pull``, ``hg update`` ``cov-build`` and uploads the latest analysis to Coverity.
+A script runs ``hg pull``, ``hg update``, ``cov-build`` and uploads the latest analysis to Coverity.
+Since Coverity has limited the maximum number of builds per week Python is analyzed every second day.
 The build runs on a dedicated virtual machine on PSF's infrastructure at OSU Open Source Labs.
 The process is maintained by Christian Heimes (see `Contact`_).
 At present only the tip is analyzed with the 64bit Linux tools.

 Known limitations